Quercus virginiana: Distribution and habitat

 There is a misconception that the southern live oak reaches its northwestern limit in the granite massifs and canyons in Southwestern Oklahoma.
-However, this actually belongs to the closely related and much more cold-hardy Escarpment Live Oak, a rare remnant from the last glaciation also found around Norman, Oklahoma.
+However, this actually belongs to the closely related and much more cold-hardy Escarpment Live Oak (Quercus fusiformis), a rare remnant from the last glaciation also found around Norman, Oklahoma.

 Along the coastal plain of the Gulf of Mexico and south Atlantic United States, live oak is found in both single and mixed species forests, dotting the savannas, and as occasional clumps in the grasslands along the lower coastal plain.
 Live oak grows in soils ranging from heavy textures (clay loams), to sands with layers of organic materials or fine particles.
 Live oak can be found dominating some maritime forests, especially where fire periodicity and duration are limited.
 Live oak is found on higher topographic sites as well as hammocks in marshes and swamps.
 In general, southern live oak hugs the coastline and is rarely found more than 300 ft above sea level.
 Live oaks grow across a wide range of sites with many moisture regimes – ranging from dry to moist.
 Live oak will survive well on both dry sites and in wet areas, effectively handling short duration flooding if water is moving and drainage is good.
 Good soil drainage is a key resource component for sustained live oak growth.
 The usual precipitation range is 25-65 in of water per year, preferably in spring and summer.
 Soil is usually acidic, ranging between pH of 5.5 and 6.5.
 A live oak on Tyler Avenue in Annapolis, Maryland or one on Cherrywood Lane in Bowie, Maryland is the northernmost known mature specimen, although a number of saplings can be found growing around nearby Towson.
 Multiple healthy young examples can be found in the Bolton Hill neighborhood of Baltimore.